Skip to main content

 2. Select a wristband from the list of detected wristbands

-6. Review the measured values and tap Save
+5. Review the measured value and tap Save

 When to Calibrate